Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 Arbitration Proceedings

 The hearing took place in downtown Dallas on February 15, 2023, in a conference room carefully selected for confidentiality.
-Arbitrator Maria Sanchez, a veteran in insurance disputes, presided.
+Arbitrator the claimant, a veteran in insurance disputes, presided.
 The Johnsons brought expert testimony from a licensed public adjuster who meticulously valued the home restoration at $370,000 with detailed receipts and contractor bids.
 Lone Star Mutual countered with their own adjuster, arguing $215,000 was fair based on policy terms and wear-and-tear exclusions.

 Over three sessions, both sides presented evidence.
 The Johnsons also highlighted their long-standing relationship with the insurer and prompt premium payments to reinforce their expectations of fair treatment.